mmore500/evolvability-blog/post/defining-evolvability.md

 =====================

-![A collage of biological phenotypes](http://devosoft.org/wp-content/uploads/2017/10/phenotype-collage.jpg) *Some of my favorite biological phenotypes... biased towards cooperative photographic subjects!*
+![A collage of biological phenotypes](http://devosoft.org/wp-content/uploads/2017/10/phenotype-collage.jpg) **Figure 1** *Some of my favorite biological phenotypes... biased towards cooperative photographic subjects!*

 While biological phenotypic adaptation is indeed spectacular, another marvel of biology lurks just below our appreciation for phenotypes well-suited to their respective environments.
 It is hypothesized that biological organisms exhibit adaptation to the evolutionary process itself, not just to their environment over the course of their lifespans.